-Majorca Holidays – part of the ideallic Balearic Islands of Spain
+Majorca is part of the idyllic Balearic Islands of Spain

 Mallorca or Majorca, which one is correct ? well both are fine to use.
-On the island itself it is known as Mallorca, and comes from the Catalan language which is frequently spoken on this island.
-However many years ago the Island was known as Majorca (meaning Major Island of the Balearics).
+Mallorca ( pronounced mayorka ) and comes from the Catalan language which is frequently spoken on this island.
 It is also commonly known as Majorca in the English speaking world though.

-The island has an area of about 3,600 square kilometres, 554 of coastline and a population of less than one million inhabitants.
-The average annual temperature is of about 19 degrees Celsius and there is a yearly average of 3000 hours of sunshine which has made Majorca holidays amongst the most popular destinations in Europe.
+The island has an area of about 3,600 square kilometres of which 554 is coastline.
+There is a population of around one million inhabitants which swells in the summer months.
+The average annual temperature is around 19 degrees Celsius with an average 3000 sunshine hours each year.

-The Castle of Bendinat was built in the XIX century by the Marquis of the Romana.
+The Castle of Bendinat was built in the 19th century by the Marquis of the Romana.

 The Plaza de Espana in Palma is connected to all towns and resorts on the island through a bus network that also connects you to the airport, the beach or the University.

 In this same square there is a line of trains to Inca, Manacor and Sa Pobla.
-Another train, in this case mainly for tourism, is the electric train which has been running since 1912, through the Sierra de Tramuntana mountains from Palma to Soller.
+There is an electric train, running since 1912 which takes you through the Sierra de Tramuntana mountains from Palma to Soller.

-But this island is not only known for tourism, its beauty has also been the source of inspiration for many artists, from Joan Miro to the British poet Robert Graves, buried in Deia.
-Chopin also spent a winter season at La Cartuja of Valldemossa with.
+The island is not only known for tourism, its beauty has also been the source of inspiration for many artists.
+Joan Miro and British poet Robert Graves to name two.
+Chopin also spent a winter season at La Cartuja of Valldemossa.

-One of the biggest draws for a huge number of holiday makers to the Island of Majorca are the fantastic and often very quiet coves or Calas as they are known as in Spanish.
+One of the biggest draws for holiday makers to the Island of Majorca are the amazing coves or Calas as they are known as in Spanish.
 Most of the Calas enjoy secluded secure bathing and crystal clean waters.
-They are a great places to chill out, safe for all the family to enjoy spending a great day at the beach.

-The south east coast is home to the S´Amarador beach which it sits in the Mondrago National Park and is a well preserved and unspoilt beach with magnificent views over the clear blue Mediterranean sea.
+The south east coast is home to the S´Amarador beach located in the Mondrago National Park.
+It offers one of the best beaches with magnificent views over the clear blue Mediterranean sea.
 It is made up of fine white sand and has often been voted the best beach in Spain.

 Enjoy Majorcan Cuisine

-There is such a wide variety of food to try out in Majorca the trick is to shop around and check out whats on offer on the menu boards as you may be surprised at what’s on offer and yes you can still eat a nice three course menu from as little as 10 Euros per person.
+There is such a wide variety of food to try out in Majorca the trick is to shop around and check out whats on offer.
+Research the menu boards as you may be surprised at what’s on offer.
+You can still eat a nice three course menu from as little as 10 Euros per person.

 Where to stay?